Deploy Exchange Online for Microsoft 365 Enterprise

 Step 1: Gather your Exchange Online deployment members

-These three groups ensure that your Exchange Online deployment includes considerations that address business needs, technical aspects of mailbox migration and security, and that the result will be something that typical users will use.
+These three groups ensure that your Exchange Online deployment includes considerations that address business needs, technical aspects of mailbox migration and security, and that the result is something that typical users will use.

 A list of people that represent the business, technical, and end user aspects of your organization.